Regularity of anisotropic refinable functions: Continuous solutions and H older regularity

-Since $M$ has two eigenvalues of different moduli, $q(M) = 2$, and there exist two corresponding non-zero subspaces $U_1, U_2 \subset U$.
-On the other hand, we verified that the matrix family $\cA$ is irreducible in this case.
+We verified that the matrix family $\cA$ is irreducible in this case.
 Hence, the only non-zero common invariant subspace of the matrices in $\cA$ is $U$.
 Thus, $U_1 = U_2 = U = W$.
-Therefore, $\rho_1 = \rho_2 = \rho(\cA)$ and Theorem 1 implies that
+Therefore, $\rho_1 = \rho_2 = \rho(\cA)$ and Theorem 1 implies that } \end{ex}